 The Manuscript, BnF Ms. Fr.
 640

 This unique manuscript testifies to the widespread interest in processes of making art, as well as to the constant experimentation with natural materials undertaken in early modern workshops.
 Incorporated first into the library of the Dukes de Béthune in the sixteenth century and then into the Royal library in 1662, this large, 170-folio manuscript resides in the Bibliothèque nationale in Paris as Ms. Fr.
-640. although the manuscript has been photographed and digitized by Gallica.
+640, where it has been digitized on Gallica.

 The output of the Making and Knowing Project will be an open-access digital critical edition and English translation of this intriguing text.